-When J T Looney in 1920 launched his theory that Oxford was the author,4 he stuck strictly to the Baconian loss of face rationale, arguing he had deliberately concealed his identity.
-Looney found, however, that he could not control his followers and by the 1930s he was struggling to stop state conspiracy becoming the justification of the concealment of Oxford's authorship.
+When J T Looney in 1920 launched his theory that Oxford was the author, he stuck strictly to the Baconian loss of face rationale, arguing he had deliberately concealed his identity.
+Loonev found, however, that he could not control his followers and by the 1930s he was struggling to stop state conspiracy becoming the justification of the concealment of Oxford's authorship.
 In fact, given the weakness of the loss of face theory, the emergence of the Prince Tudor theory was almost inevitable.
 Arguing A N Other used Shakespeare's name, and concealed his Authorship by manipulating the London drama scene logically pointed to a major reason of state to account for concealing Authorship.
 As the Prince Tudor theorist Hank Whittemore commented on the Tudor Rose version of the conspiracy:

 If the traditional tale of Shakespeare has been a myth, then some legend of at least equal potency must have been lurking behind it all along.
-This legend is that of Elizabeth I as the Virgin Queen... when the Queen died on March 24th 1603, bringing her Tudor Rose dynasty to its end, in fact she did have a royal son who deserved to inherit the throne.5 some Oxfordians, when asked why these works were hidden behind the pseudonym 'William Shakespeare'.... respond 'It was beneath his dignity as a nobleman to publish under his own name'.
-That simply does not make sense. official silencing is something that needs an explanation, not a platitude.6
+This legend is that of Elizabeth I as the Virgin Queen... when the Queen died on March 24th 1603, bringing her Tudor Rose dynasty to its end, in fact she did have a royal son who deserved to inherit the throne.
+'Tudor Rose' and 'Tudor Prince' reference three versions of this legend, one citing Bacon, and two citing Oxford.
+The underpinning of all three is the principle set out by Elizabeth Sears, from the Oxford camp, that:

+some Oxfordians, when asked why these works were hidden behind the pseudonym 'William Shakespeare'.... respond 'It was beneath his dignity as a nobleman to publish under his own name'.
+That simply does not make sense. .... official silencing is something that needs an explanation, not a platitude.